-When it comes to in-person meeting, there is no better opportunity than an event, especially when you’re the organizer.
-It will drive engagement to your page, social media reach and gather multiple professionals in one place, the place where you are the most important person.
+When it comes to in-person meetings, there is no better opportunity than an event, especially when you’re the organizer.
+It will drive engagement to your page, and social media reach and gather multiple professionals in one place, the place where you are the most important person.
 Cool, huh?
 If you haven’t done this before, no worries.
 You Can Do This!

 Staying in front of an audience at the event you’ve organized is one of the best feelings.
-Come up with an idea for the event, add a keynote speech on the social media challenges brands face, some tips & tricks on driving results, some cool examples, and some context on how you work with clients and there you have it – a great event.
+Come up with an idea for the event, add a keynote speech on the social media challenges brands face, some tips & tricks on driving results, some cool examples, and some context on how you work with clients, and there you have it – a great event.
 You can invite multiple brands and agencies to share their social media marketing strategy for this year.
 Here are 4 things to keep in mind when organizing an event:

-- Facebook Event, Meetups.com or Eventbrite Page
+- Facebook Event, Meetups.com, or Eventbrite Page

 - Book a venue (if you’re on a low budget, use a coworking space or coffee shop)